 Dark, leafy greens

 Green leafy vegetables make almost every list of the healthiest foods, so it should come as no surprise that they earn a spot on a list of beneficial foods for your skin.
-They are packed with vitamins, minerals, and fiber, all of which boost your overall health and they contain prebiotics, which feed the beneficial bacteria in your body residing in your microbiome.
+They are packed with vitamins, minerals, and fiber, all of which boost your overall health, and they contain prebiotics, which feed the beneficial bacteria in your body residing in your microbiome.

-Dark leafy greens are a good source of B vitamins like niacin, which has anti-inflammatory and moisturizing effects for the skin.
+Dark leafy greens are a good source of B vitamins like niacin, which has anti-inflammatory and moisturizing effects on the skin.
 They also have lutein, which is necessary for normal skin turnover.
 Spinach contains alpha-lipoic acid, a powerful antioxidant that acts as a free radical scavenger.
 It’s added to many skincare products because it improves the integrity of the cell membranes, smooths the skin, inhibits hyperpigmentation and dark spots, and combats sun damage and skin aging.

 Turmeric and ginger